grafana/grafana-operator/examples/grafana/multiple_replicas/README.md

 ---
-title: "Multiple replicas"
+title: "Database and Multiple replicas"
-linkTitle: "Multiple replicas"
+linkTitle: "Database and Multiple replicas"
 ---

 This example shows how to run multiple replicas of Grafana sharing a PostgreSQL database.